Rose Perron: "Just Do It. If You Don't Like It, You Change."

 Leaving because staying was not an option

 Her first trip: a year across nearly every country in South America.
 Alone.
-She briefly returned to Canada to sell her things, work a little, rebuild her savings.
+She briefly returned to Canada to sell her things, work a bit, rebuild her savings.
 Then she left again.
-She has never gone back to live there.
+She never went back to live there.

 Building a business with a backpack

-"Talking to people, online or in person, is the best way to make your services known and build a trust-based relationship that can lead to landing a contract."
+"Talking to people, online or in person, is the best way to get your services known and build a trust-based relationship that can lead to landing a contract."

 Zero planning, 100% intuition

 There's a word Rose never uses: itinerary.
 She doesn't book anything.
 Doesn't plan anything.
 Doesn't organize anything.
-She buys a plane ticket, books one night in a hostel, and builds the rest on the ground, through encounters and conversations.
+She buys a plane ticket, books one night in a hostel, and builds the rest on the ground, guided by encounters and conversations.

 "Digital nomadism gives me lightness and spontaneity and frees me from material responsibilities.
-I can live my life at my own pace, spend a lot of time in nature, and let myself be carried by the wind."
+I can live my life at my own pace, spend a lot of time in nature, and let the wind carry me."

 Loneliness: a learning curve, then a choice